CrowdStrike/aws-ssm-distributor/official-package/docs/troubleshooting.md

 ## Method 3 — On the instance

 The complete logs are written on the instance itself, under the orchestration folder for the Command ID.
+Use this for runs older than ~30 days, or when the CLI or console output is truncated (SSM caps inline output at ~2500 characters).

 You'll need the **Command ID** of the run (see [Step 1](#step-1--find-the-package-run), or find it in the AWS console under **Systems Manager** > **Run Command** >